botcity-dev/botcity-framework-core-python/docs/intro.md

 browser("https://www.google.com")
 ```

-## Finding and Clicking into the Text Field
+## Next Steps

-For that we will need a resource or iamge file so that
+Check our example and experiment with the API.
-the bot can properly find the element on the screen.
+Let us know where it can be improved.